BlokasLabs/pisound-docs/Pisound-App.md

 #### Pure Data

 The Pure Data patches are expected to be found in `/usr/local/puredata-patches/`.
 Each patch should be in its own subfolder.
 The legacy patches require the entry point into the patch to be named 'main.pd'.
-The new way of including patches is to create a **[#######linka cia]**'blokas.yml' file in the patch folder which stores various pieces of information about the patch, including the name of its entry point.
+The new way of including patches is to create a '[blokas.yml](#blokasyml)' file in the patch folder which stores various pieces of information about the patch, including the name of its entry point.

 ### Deleting a Patch